Communication Subsystem

 An app operation or MCP request can still produce live UI updates when the app code explicitly emits communicator events.
 In that case the streaming delivery reuses the same SSE or Socket.IO session identified by auth state and optional KDC-Stream-ID.

-@mcp(...) returns a FastMCP application or an MCP-ready ASGI app.
-Proc resolves the alias and forwards the original headers and body into that subapp, but does not authenticate the MCP call itself.
-The app MCP endpoint authenticates it if the endpoint is not intentionally public.
-The MCP HTTP exchange is therefore request-scoped, even if the app also emits separate chat events during the same operation.App-served MCP transport contract
+@mcp(...) returns a FastMCP application or MCP-ready ASGI app.
+Proc resolves the alias and dispatches the original request under the surface's declared auth contract.
+The exchange remains request-scoped even if app code emits separate communicator events.App-served MCP transport contract

-- Proc: resolve the app route, forward the original HTTP request, and dispatch into the returned FastMCP or ASGI subapp
+- Proc: resolve the app route, apply any declared managed guard, preserve request context, and dispatch into the returned FastMCP or ASGI subapp.

 Typical authenticated MCP flow: